Kensiky/Cleaning-Data/CodeBook.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Some work for creating the tidy_data file was adapted from http://stackoverflow.com/questions/22475400/r-replace-values-in-data-frame-using-lookup-table

 The result is saved as tidy_data.txt is a data frame where: